 We started this online newspaper to fill what we see as an important gap in Mendocino news — with small budgets, print newspaper deadlines, and lack of local control, local news services are having a hard time adapting to the new reality of news created by the internet.
 We know this intimately because we all used to work at local papers, and radio stations.
 Though the internet has brought new challenges to news media, it’s also created a host of new opportunities.
 The instant nature of online news allows us to do breaking coverage of events as they happen, and unlimited space allows us to do in-depth coverage of county issues that can be hard to do with print deadlines.
 It also lets us provide supplementary documents, special videos of events, audio and continuing, updated coverage as news develops.

 We think that the internet has created a great opportunity for local specific news to flourish, taking inspiration from the stellar journalism of our mentor site Redheaded Blackbelt — and we’d like to give it a shot in Mendo.
-That said, we’ve only been up and running since mid-September, and we’re sometimes still working out the kinks with our website and operations.
+That said, we’ve only been up and running since September 2016, and we’re sometimes still working out the kinks with our website and operations.
 But with your help, as readers, as members of the community, and hopefully subscribers, we think we can provide a valuable service to the county.

 We don’t have a print version, largely because we think that the overhead from printing and delivery can better be spent on reporting, and so we can reach more readers.
 By spending less money per story, we think we can deliver stories from around the whole county, and invest more in our journalists.
 We also know that a website lets us reach more readers more quickly, and provide news to people in remote areas who may not be able to get a newspaper or internet service.
 Plus, being online allows us to be nimble and efficient, covering breaking news as it happens, and update stories as new information comes in.
-Our coverage of the Spyrock incident is a good example of this.
+Our coverage of the Mendocino-Lake Complex Fire is a good example of this.
 While other papers had to wait a day or two to give an update, we had a reporter on the scene that day relaying the latest info.
 The same is true of incidents like fires and crashes, as our coverage of a fire north of Willits demonstrates.

 Everyone on our staff has worked at other local papers in the county, most of which are owned by Digital First Media, a national newspaper chain based in Denver, the same company that owns most of the other papers in Northern California.
 Corporate cutbacks and out of state owners made working for DFM increasingly difficult, so we decided to start a locally-owned and independent news source that would be accountable directly to the community, both through membership and by running local ads.